humphd/have-fun-with-machine-learning/README.md

 There are various ways to install and run DIGITS, from Docker to pre-baked packages on Linux, or you can build it from source.
 I’m on a Mac, so I built it from source.

+**NOTE:** In my walkthrough I've used the following non-released version of DIGITS from their Github repo: https://github.com/NVIDIA/DIGITS/commit/81be5131821ade454eb47352477015d7c09753d9

 Because it’s just a bunch of Python scripts, it was fairly painless to get working.
 The one thing you need to do is tell DIGITS where your `CAFFE_ROOT` is by setting an environment variable before starting the server: